kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 (Why it is better not to use sequences).

+We want to outline how one can not use sequences but achieve the same result.

 The implementation of procedures in so-called sequences, i.e. chronologically ordered instructions, which are processed sequentially (i.e. one after the other), seems to be more suitable and easier to implement at least for some tasks than the definition of many extra states with corresponding dependencies.

-A well designed implementation of a sequence must always take into account the risk that certain instructions from the sequence are not executed correctly.
-After each step in the
-sequence, you should actually first carefully check whether the desired action was carried out without errors.
+However, a well designed implementation of a sequence must always take into account the risk that certain instructions from the sequence are not executed correctly.
+After each step in the sequence, one must actually first carefully check whether the desired action was carried out without errors.
 If not, the sequence is usually not allowed to continue and would either have to be terminated or to run in one of a number of branches that take account of the error that occurred and, if possible, return to the actual sequence.
 It is hardly possible to catch all possible errors in this way, so the sequence will very likely miss an error, and the machine will not end up in the achieved state, but instead in an uncontrolled other state (because, for example, the sequence simply continued even though an error occurred in a sub-step that was overlooked).
 In order to find out in which one, a complex error analysis procedure is required.

 In short: For small and reliable steps, a sequence can make sense in terms of simplicity, clarity and quick implementation.
+Larger sequences would not allow good automation.

-For example, in the way they can appear in the definition of rules and intentions.
+Small mini-sequences make sense, for example, in the way they can appear in the definition of rules and intentions.
 In the case of the rules, however, they should mainly be used to implement algorithms, i.e. pure computing processes, where only one step should be calculated in iterative processes.
+The mini-sequence must logically be atomic in a way, that their execution can appear in no time and that no intermediate (error-) states can occur, nor that any waiting, polling or blocking may occur.
 Sequences in rule definitions should therefore not be used to query and set parameters outside those agreed in the set of input and output parameters, although this is not explicitly prohibited, and in some cases can make sense.
-For intentions, the consideration only applies to the "internal" actions anyway, since by definition all others cannot be sequences, but may trigger additional rules and intentions.
+For intentions, the consideration only applies to the "internal" actions anyway, since by definition all others cannot be sequenced, but may trigger additional rules and intentions.
 In the case of the internal actions, it must therefore also be ensured that a possible success or failure of the sequence can later be detected on the basis of suitable measured states.
 In this case the internal actions can be seen as "fire and forget" sequences.

 Relatively quickly, however, a sequence becomes susceptible to incomplete implementation and the resulting uncontrolled changes in state, which, after a certain level of complexity (which is reached quite quickly), becomes uncontrollable and therefore unreliable.
 This is contrary to the desired robustness.

 This concept is therefore intended to limit the use of sequences to an absolutely necessary extent and only allow them where the instructions can be safely executed or where there is (yet) no diagnosis for the detection of errors anyway.

-In all other cases, the use of sequences (i.e. actions that cannot be triggered at the same time where the order is important) should therefore be avoided.
+In all other cases, the use of sequences should therefore be avoided.
+Instead a chain of carefully designed intermediate states should be implemented.
+The sequence can then be broken up in individual intentions which under normal conditions perform actions one after another visiting all intermediate states.

 A consistent implementation using the intentions and rules automatically checks the statuses achieved and finds its way independently.
 The sequence of actions to be